Summary of Significant Accounting Policies (Notes)

 Cash and cash equivalents consist of highly liquid investments with maturities of three months or less when purchased and include bank deposits, money market funds and debt instruments consisting of pre-refunded municipal bonds.
 The pre-refunded municipal bonds are classified as held-to-maturity and are carried at amortized cost.
 Money market funds are accounted for as available-for-sale securities under the requirements of ASC topic 320, Investments – Debt and Equity Securities (ASC 320).

 Certificates of deposit held for investment with an original maturity greater than 90 days are carried at cost and reported as Short-term investments on the Consolidated Balance Sheets.
 The certificates of deposit are not debt securities.
 The Company also invests in debt instruments consisting of pre-refunded municipal bonds.
 The income and principal from these pre-refunded bonds are secured by an irrevocable trust holding U.S Treasury securities.
-The bonds have original maturities of greater than 90 days, but have remaining maturities of less than one year.
+The bonds have original maturities of greater than 90 days, but remaining maturities of less than one year.
 The pre-refunded municipal bonds are classified as held-to-maturity and are carried at amortized cost.

 Accounts Receivable and Allowance for Doubtful Accounts